 Bed bug infestations are no joke.
-They can take over not only your mattress and headboard, but they may also set up colonies in other places around your home.
-Over the years, these pests have also become more resistant to insecticides, making them more difficult than ever to eradicate.
+These parasitic pests can take over not only your mattress and headboard, but they may also set up colonies in other places around your home.
+Over the years, bed bugs have also become more resistant to insecticides, making them more difficult than ever to eradicate.

 The Health Threats Posed By Bed Bugs